apache/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

 `window` function does not only take timestamp column, but also take the time window column.
-This is very useful for cases where users want to apply chained time window aggregations.
+This is specifically useful for cases where users want to apply chained time window aggregations.

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">